This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-• Letting the meatball rest for a few minutes after baking allows the juices to redistribute.
+• Let it rest: After baking, let the meatball sit for a few minutes so the juices stay locked in.

 Frequently Asked Questions